awsdocs/aws-cli-user-guide/doc_source/install-windows.md

 C:\> pip3 install --user --upgrade awscli
 ```

-## Add the AWS CLI Executable to Your Command Line Path<a name="awscli-install-windows-path"></a>
+## Add the AWS CLI version 1 Executable to Your Command Line Path<a name="awscli-install-windows-path"></a>

-After installing the AWS CLI with `pip`, add the `aws` program to your operating system's `PATH` environment variable\.
+After installing the AWS CLI version 1 with `pip`, add the `aws` program to your operating system's `PATH` environment variable\.
 With an MSI installation, this should happen automatically, but you might need to set it manually if the `aws` command doesn't run after you install it\.

 If this command returns a response, then you should be ready to run the tool\.
 The where command, by default, shows where in the system PATH it found the specified program: